vmware-archive/spring-boot-data-rest-demo/README.md

       ddl-auto: create-drop
 ```

+Spring Boot use a convention where it loads applications.yml (or .properties) by default.
 The first property sets the logging level for everything under the package io.pivotal to DEBUG.
 If you named you package something different change the properties to reflect the proper name.
 This will allow you to see your logging messages in the Configuration class.

 The second property is a Hibernate specific setting.
 This will create a schema in the DB to support our applicaiton (destroying any existing version), and when the app closes the Session the schema will be deleted.
 This is good for demos where you want to keep your DB clean.
 (See the hibernate documentation on more options for this setting.)